TIMETABLE

 Fumihiro Inoue

-Senior Technical Advisor, Research Strategy and Planning Office, Advanced Technology Research Laboratory, KIOXIA Corporation
+Research, Strategy Planning Office, Frontier Technology R&D Institute, KIOXIA Corporation

 Akiko Yamaga